Macon4001/Macon4001/README.md

--🎓 I hold a Bachelor's degree in Software Engineering (BSc) from Nottingham University.
+-🎓 I hold a Bachelor's degree in Software Engineering (BSc) from Nottingham Trent University.

 -🔭 I’m currently looking for a software engineering role to kickstart my career.